choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-part-2.md

 +++
 This article is one of a multi-part series discussing how to build a functional chaining library in ruby. <a href="/blog/functional-composition-in-ruby">Part I can be found here</a>.

-The end result of this discussion will be a Ruby gem that adds functional composition capabilities.
+The previous article proposed a functional composition library in Ruby.
+Here, we'll start building this librarty - the end result of this discussion will be a Ruby gem that adds functional composition capabilities.
 The project is named Lightpipe - you can find <a href="https://github.com/choltz/lightpipe" target="window">the source here</a>.

-Each installment in this series will be a branch in the git repository. <a href="https://github.com/choltz/lightpipe/tree/part_1">.
-The source code for this installment is here</a>.
+Each installment in this series will have a dedicated branch in the repository. <a href="https://github.com/choltz/lightpipe/tree/part_1">.

 Dive into some code
 -------------------